the-mcnaveen/tor-python/README.md

 pkg install git
 ```

-- Clone this Respo on your device Folder & open the Git cloned Folder via Termux
+- Clone this Respo on your Device Storage & open the Git cloned Folder via Termux

 ### License